Did You Receive an Ethicon Physiomesh Flexible Composite Mesh or Atrium C-QUR Mesh Product During Hernia Repair Surgery?

 Certain Atrium Medical’s C-QUR Mesh products have also been the subject of a recall—specifically, the C-QUR TacShield Mesh product—categorized as a Class II recall by the FDA in 2013.
 Prolonged exposure to high humidity may cause the coating on the mesh, which is derived from Omega 3 fatty acid (“O3FA”) fish oil, to stick to the packaging, rendering it ineffective.
 Should the product fail, patients may require revision surgery.
 First introduced to the market in 2006, with a number of variations produced from 2008-2015, many of Atrium’s C-QUR Mesh line of products are still being sold today.

 Experienced attorneys are investigating the risks of Ethicon’s Physiomesh Flexible Composite Mesh and Atrium Medical’s C-QUR Mesh line of products and are monitoring all developments.
-If you or a loved one received an Ethicon Physiomesh Flexible Composite Mesh or Atrium Medical C-QUR Mesh product during hernia repair surgery and have experienced complications or underwent revision surgery, please call us at (888) 984-7988 or fill out the Contact Form.
+If you or a loved one received an Ethicon Physiomesh Flexible Composite Mesh or Atrium Medical C-QUR Mesh product during hernia repair surgery and have experienced complications or underwent revision surgery, please call us at (888) 984-7988 or fill out the free case evaluation form.